What's going on in the rest of the book?

 - The only problem is that Pip's narcoleptic school teacher, Mr. Wopsle's great aunt, can't teach a thing to anybody, because she's too busy sleeping in her room/grocery store/schoolhouse.

-Fortunately, Biddy comes to the rescue.
+- Fortunately, Biddy comes to the rescue.
 Biddy not only agrees to teach Pip everything she knows about reading, writing, and arithmetic, but she also takes on the task of teaching all the children in town.
-She is really something.

-As the men get up to leave, the mystery man gives Pip some change wrapped in a piece of paper.
+- As the men get up to leave, the mystery man gives Pip some change wrapped in a piece of paper.
 Pip is stoked about the money, but still freaked out about Mr. International Man of Mystery.

 - When he unwraps the paper at home, he realizes that the paper is actually money itself—a lot of money.